dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 <java>
 // yes, this works fine in Java new MyGroovyClass() {
     @Override public Object foo() {
         return super.foo();
     }
 };
 </java>

 #### Summary
-Kotlin was created few years after Groovy and "borrowed" some of the features from it so Kotlin feels like "a language I almost know" (even though it's quite different).
+Kotlin was created few years after Groovy and "borrowed" some features from it so when switching from Groovy, Kotlin feels like "a language I almost know".

 Being statically typed, Kotlin might have a bit more "resistance" than Groovy.
-On the other hand, it seems to be more suitable for writing "big legacy enterprise projects".
+On the other hand, it seems to be more suitable for writing "big corporation legacy enterprise projects".

 If you expected opinion about which language is better, sorry there won't be one.
 Both Groovy and Kotlin are good.

-Here is the final code snippet showing strategically designed Kotlin core libraries:
+To conclude, here is the final code snippet showing strategically designed Kotlin core libraries:
 <kotlin>
 public operator fun times(other: Long): Long
 </kotlin>